andrew-sack/detecting-llm-authorship/Data/EmotionLexicon/README.md

 "

-The csv file `emolex.csv` contains the csv file with every emotion as the coloumns The text file `unique_emotion_words.txt` contains the text file of the unique words that have atleast one emotion in it.
+The csv file `emolex.csv` contains the csv file with every emotion as the columns The text file `unique_emotion_words.txt` contains the text file of the unique words that have atleast one emotion in it.